SetupGuardrail

 Quick setup aliases

-defenseclaw setup codex, setup claude-code, setup cursor, setup copilot, setup hermes, setup geminicli, setup windsurf, setup openclaw, setup zeptoclaw — one command per agent, no questions asked.
+defenseclaw setup codex, setup claude-code, setup cursor, setup copilot, setup openhands, setup antigravity, setup hermes, setup opencode, setup omnigent, setup geminicli, setup windsurf, setup openclaw, setup zeptoclaw — one command per agent, no questions asked.

-Each connector has a top-level alias that wraps defenseclaw setup guardrail with the right defaults.
+Each connector has a top-level alias that wraps defenseclaw setup guardrail --connector <name> with the right defaults.
 Use them for fast subsequent runs and CI scripts.

 defenseclaw setup claude-code